Ibbotessomb History, Family Crest & Coats of Arms

-Anglo-Saxon tribes that once ruled over Britain that the name Ibbotessomb was formed.
-The name was derived from the baptismal name Isabel.
+It was among those Anglo-Saxon tribes that once ruled over Britain that the name Ibbotessomb was formed.
+The name was derived from the baptismal name 'Isabel' as in 'the son of Isabel.'

 Early Origins of the Ibbotessomb family